+Evidence shall be handled in accordance with DOJ guidelines.

 - a.
-Evidence shall be handled in accordance with DOJ guidelines. - b.
-Where possible, potentially infectious evidence shall be handled with tweezers, tongs, etc. - c.
-The investigator handling the evidence shall wear protective gloves (surgical). - d.
-Other Personal Protective Equipment (masks, face shields, lab coats, goggles, etc.) shall be worn when the collection of evidence may result in the splashing, splattering, or spraying of human body fluids, or if the investigator otherwise feels that such protections is warranted. - e.
-Evidence shall be placed in resealable containers such as zip lock bags, ample bottles, etc. - f.
-Evidence containers shall be marked "Infectious Evidence." - g.
-Evidence shall be handled by trained personnel only. - h.
-Evidence shall be stored in a laboratory type refrigerator which has a warning on the door that states "Infectious Materials Inside". - i.
+Where possible, potentially infectious evidence shall be handled with a tool (tweezers, tongs, etc.) - b.
+The investigator handling the evidence shall wear protective gloves (surgical). - c.
+Other Personal Protective Equipment (masks, face shields, lab coats, goggles, etc.) shall be worn when the collection of evidence may result in the splashing, splattering, or spraying of human body fluids, or if the investigator otherwise feels that such protections is warranted. - d.
+Evidence shall be placed in resealable containers such as zip lock bags, ampule bottles, etc. - e.
+Evidence containers shall be marked "Infectious Evidence." - f.
+Evidence shall be handled by trained personnel only. - g.
+Evidence shall be stored in a laboratory type refrigerator which has a warning on the door that states "Infectious Materials Inside". - h.
 Disregarded infectious evidence shall be disposed of through the Student Health Center.
-All handling etc. shall be in accordance with Part III "Biohazardous Waste Management Plan".
+All handling etc. shall be in accordance with Part III "Biohazardous Waste Management Plan". - i.
+See Part III D (5) of this Plan for Trauma Scene Management Guidelines.